FluidspaceWeb/app-template-vue3/docs/Module.md

 ## 🤝 Glue Definition

 The `Glue` object contains several properties and methods to "***glue***" the module with Fluidspace environment and its features.
-The environment vie Glue acts as proxy between module and server to trigger other events, handle error and other redundant aspects.
+The environment via Glue acts as proxy between module and server to trigger other events, handle error and other redundant aspects.

 The `Glue` object is provided as 2nd parameter to the method defined in `init` as outcome of module's `register-app` event.